 SCEL is an indirect subsidiary of CPC through which CPC has invested in Canada's oil sands and conventional oil and natural gas industries.
 CPC strategically oversees its allocation of equity and debt capital based on group needs and opportunities.
 CPC, through its subsidiaries, maintains hands-on involvement in the day-to-day management of cash inflows and outflows and determines equity needs and debt borrowings for the longer term.
 The Company targets to fully finance its capital expenditures over the long term but may not fully finance these expenditures within annual periods.
-CPC guarantees the interest and principal of the Company's Bank of China (New York) and Syndicated Term Loan.
+CPC guarantees the interest and principal of the Company's ABC Syndicated Term Loan.